History Of Photography Timeline

 1878: Muybridge made the series of galloping photographs of a mare with 24 cameras placed in a row, whose shutters were driven by cables that broke the mare as it passed.
 The result showed that the four hooves of a galloping horse take off from the ground simultaneously.

 1882: the manufacture of plates with orthochromatic material begins.

 1884: begins the manufacture of objectives.

 1902: the Photo-secession movement was founded, inspired by the secessionist movement of painters in Munich.
 This group brings together notable photographers, all of them led by the American Alfred Stieglitz.
-Its purpose was to get rid of the pictorialist tendency and impose the idea of a real and free photo.
+Its purpose was to get rid of the pictorialist tendency and impose a real and free photo.

-1906: the panchromatic plate was introduced, sensitive to all the colours of the spectrum.
+1906: the panchromatic plate was introduced, sensitive to all the colors of the spectrum.

 1907: the first autochrome plates of Lumière appear.